Hasrat

-Hasrat is a popular name predominantly used in Indian subcontinent.
-It is also a popular pen name for Urdu poets in India and Pakistan.
-In Hindi and Urdu, the word Hasrat meaning "wish" or "desire".
+Hasrat is a popular name predominantly used in South Asia.
+It is also a popular pen name for Urdu poets in Pakistan.
+In Urdu, the word Hasrat meaning "wish" or "desire,", deriving from the Arabic hasra (حسرة).
+It is also the Persian and Hindustani pronunciation of the Islamic honorific hadra (Arabic: حضرة).
 Notable Urdu poets that use this pen name include: Muhammad Abdul Qadeer Siddiqi Qadri 'Hasrat' (1871–1962), Hasrat Jaipuri (1922-1977) and Hasrat Mohani (1875-1951).